2014 Swedish general election: Government formation

 The Social Democrats declared that they would seek to form a government, but would not work with the Sweden Democrats.
 Fredrik Reinfeldt announced he was stepping down as leader of the Moderate Party.
 The Centre Party and Liberal People's Party rejected the Social Democrats' overtures for a coalition, and the day after the election Stefan Löfven ruled out the possibility of forming a government with the Left Party.
 This raised the possibility of a minority coalition of the Social Democrats and Greens alone.

 On 2 October 2014 the Riksdag elected Löfven as Prime Minister, heading the Löfven Cabinet consisting of the Social Democrats and the Greens.

 On 3 December 2014 the government failed to push through its budget after the Sweden Democrats voted with the centre-right opposition, that along with the Sweden Democrats had a sizeable majority for the budget in parliament (those five parties won 190 seats to 159 for the government and the Left Party).
 Löfven told in a press conference, that an extra election were to be expected and to be held on 22 March.
 According to the Swedish constitution this election could not be called until 29 December.
-On 27 December, this new election was cancelled as the Social Democrats and the Greens made an agreement with the Alliance parties which will allow the government's subsequent budgets to pass the Riksdag in return for concessions regarding immigration policy, defence and pensions.
+On 27 December, this new election was cancelled as the Social Democrats and the Greens made an agreement with the Alliance parties which would allow the government's subsequent budgets to pass the Riksdag in return for concessions regarding immigration policy, defence and pensions.